Connalia/ai-jan-art/data/README.md

-- `info_location.csv`: include meta data, like Latitude and Longitude for places that extract from model
+- `info_location.csv`: include meta data, like Latitude and Longitude for places that extract from  Bert model

 - `arc_meisho.csv`: the whole dataset with ukiyo-e from Art Research Center's Ukiyo-e Portal Database